nglguarino/gptwitch/README.md

 Modify the prompt templates in `services/ai_service.py` to adjust the bot's personality and response style.

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

 ## License

 MIT License - See LICENSE file for details.